UM6P-Al-Khwarizmi/intro-to-programming-using-python/README.md

-# intro-to-programming-using-python
+# Introduction to programming using python Language
-an introduction to programming using python language
+This course is designed for non programmers to getting started programming using python language